Court rulings tip Egypt's transition into turmoil

 The army pledged to formally hand power to a new president by July 1, although analysts and diplomats expect the generals to continue to wield hefty influence well after that.

-It ruled election laws illegal in 1987 and 1990 - forcing the dissolution of parliament, overhauls of the electoral system and early votes.
-It also issued a ruling in 2000 to force Mubarak's government to accept judicial monitoring of votes.

-But like other courts in Egypt, the president appoints its head, an issue that has been at the heart of calls for judicial reform.
-Soltan, the current head, was picked by Mubarak.
+"There is no such thing as 'feloul'.
+We are all Egyptians.
+No to the plot seeking to divide Egypt," read one banner in the capital, backing Shafik.
+Across the street, Shafik campaign posters were spray-painted red to obscure his face.

-(Additional reporting by Marwa Awad, Yasmine Saleh, Tamim Elyan and Tom Perry; Writing by Edmund Blair and Tom Pfeiffer; Editing by Sophie Hares)
+(Additional reporting by Tom Perry; Writing by Edmund Blair and Tom Pfeiffer; Editing by Angus MacSwan)